Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

     				-
     					-
-    						All other factors held equal, the severity of any given instance of the destruction, suffering, or manipulation of sentient entities correlates positively with the number of sentient entities it affects.
+    						All other factors held equal, the severity of any given instance of the destruction, suffering, or manipulation of sentient entities, and the goodness of any given instance of the creation of sentient entities, correlates positively with the number of sentient entities it affects.
     					-
     				-
     					The Longevity Principle of Kaeon